saranya-s-narayanan/Duelyst2-card-game/README.md

 # Computer Player

-checkMovement method is added to find an optimal movement option for the player 2 avatar units. 'moveAIUnit' method will simulate TileClicked event with customized ObjectNode parameters.
+'checkMovement' method is added to find an optimal movement option for the player 2 avatar units. 'moveAIUnit' method will simulate TileClicked event with customized ObjectNode parameters for performing movement.

+'directAttackAIUnit' method simulate TileClicked event with customized ObjectNode parameters for performing direct attack

+'moveAndAttackAIUnit' method simulate TileClicked event with customized Objectnode parameters for performing move and attack